Volvo EX30 (2025) review: user unfriendliness guaranteed

 ► Single or Twin Motor, two battery sizes, two trim levels

-Based on the same Geely underpinnings as the Smart #1 and Zeekr X, but with a distinctive Volvo sheen on top, the EX30 seems almost too good to be true on paper, instantly becoming one of the more affordable EVs in the country.
-How does that translate into the real world, though?
+Based on the same Geely underpinnings as the Smart #1 and Zeekr X, but with a distinctive Volvo sheen on top, the EX30 seems almost too good to be true on paper, instantly becoming one of the more affordable e-SUVs in the country.

-Cons: All-touchscreen interior, some strange material choices, wobbly ride
+Cons: All-touchscreen interior, some strange material choices, loose body control and light steering

 What’s new about the Volvo EX30?

 This is Volvo’s first properly purpose-built EV.
-Arguably that honour was already won by the C40 SUV, but that was based on the XC40 platform that was initially designed to accept petrol, diesel and plug-in hybrid engines.
+Arguably that honour was already won by the C40 SUV (now renamed EC40), but that was based on the XC40 platform that was initially designed to accept petrol, diesel and plug-in hybrid engines.
 The EX30 sits on the smallest version of Geely’s Scalable Experience Architecture, shared with various products from around the group.

 This endows it with similar specs to the aforementioned Smart and Zeekr.
 Single Motor models have 268bhp and 253 lb ft – Twin Motor Performance ups this to 422bhp and 400lb ft.
-There are two battery sizes available – 51kWh and 69kWh.
-The former is available in the Single Motor car and provides up to 214 miles of WLTP range, while the latter can be had in either Single Motor Extended Range or Twin Motor Performance flavours.
-You get 296 miles and 280 miles from these respectively.
+There are two battery sizes available – 49kWh and 64kWh.
+The former is available in the Single Motor car and provides up to 209 miles of WLTP range, while the latter can be had in either Single Motor Extended Range or Twin Motor Performance flavours.
+You get 295 miles and 280 miles from these respectively.
 Those are reasonable ranges but not groundbreaking in terms of efficiency – a larger VW ID.3 will go further per kilowatt-hour.

 The small battery charges at a max of 134kW, the big, 153kW – both of these bring a 10-80% charge down under 30 minutes.
 A full charge from a home wallbox will take around 12 hours for the larger battery.

-In terms of bhp per buck, this is exceptionally good value.
-The cheapest Single Motor variant is the same price as a mid-range Vauxhall Corsa Electric with a mere 154bhp.
+The cheapest Single Motor variant is the same price as many more humdrum e-SUVs with far less firepower.
 The Twin Motor EX30 undercuts a 201bhp VW ID.3 and virtually matches a base-spec Tesla Model 3.
-Volvo also intends to introduce an even cheaper ‘Core’ model in 2024.
+In terms of bhp per buck, this is good value, if not quite MG4 XPower levels of insanity.

 How does the Volvo EX30 drive?

-Handling is safe, secure and drama-free.
 The EX30 doesn’t roll as much as its Smart #1 platform-mate, but body control still isn’t its strongest suit – and while the damping is far better than the Zeekr X to which it’s also related, it does still feel uncontrolled at times.
-Head over a speed bump and there’s a pronounced pitching after the fact.
+Head over a speed bump and there’s a pronounced pitching after the fact no matter what motor and battery combo you have.
+The ride is at its best on the smallest wheels although you can still feel imperfections pass beneath you and a bit of fidget.

 Volvo EX30 - Tom Wiltshire driving

 Volvo hasn’t really changed much other than the power output, though, so there’s very little pleasure to be had in pushing this car to its potential.
-Firmer suspension or a quicker steering rack would have at least given the illusion of a slightly sportier model.
+Firmer suspension or a quicker steering rack would have at least given the illusion of a slightly sportier model, although it does have more traction.
+Even so, a damp roundabout and early throttle application got a big twitch from the tail.

 What about the interior?